 Neither the American or Canadian government know how many Canadians served during the Vietnam War Era.
 There have been speculations of up to 40,000 Canadians crossed borders to enlist, but to this day no one knows.

-It is the objective of this research to ensure that each person that was a Canadian Citizen who enlisted and served in the US Military during the time period of 1959 to 1975 is counted and Welcomed Home.
+The objective of this research is to ensure that each person that was a Canadian Citizen who enlisted and served in the US Military during the time period of 1959 to 1975 is counted and Welcomed Home.

 canadiansinvietnam Website Copyright © 2010